5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Power_and_Sleep_Button_(SSDT-PWRB:SSDT-SLPB)/README.md

         }
     }
     ```

-**CAUTION:** When using the any of the included SSDTs, ensure that the PCI path should be consistent with the name used in the original DSDT.
+**CAUTION:** When using the any of the included SSDTs, ensure that the PCI paths are consistent with the ones used in the original DSDT!